Lahna Turner: Early life

-As a child, Turner and her family moved from Canada to Houston, Texas for her father's career with Exxon.
+As a child, Turner and her family moved from Canada to Houston, Texas, for her father's career with Exxon.

-Turner attended Texas State University, where she earned her bachelor's degree in fine arts with a focus in photo technology.
+Turner attended what is now Texas State University, where she earned her bachelor's degree in fine arts with a focus in photo technology.
 Turner worked full-time as a photographer throughout her college career.
 At the age of 19, she started an unofficial internship with the Associated Press, which eventually led to a freelance position with the organization.

 Career

-Turner began her comedy career post-college in Houston where she performed three comedic songs at a local open mic night.
+Turner began her comedy career after college in Houston, where she performed three comedic songs at a local open microphone night.
 She booked her first paying gig two months later.
 In 2004, Turner released her first comedy album, Dick Jokes & Other Assorted Love Songs.
 She later recorded If These Lips Could Talk (2012), her first one-hour special So….
 I Wrote a Song About It (2014) and Limeade (2017), the first ever comedy visual album.
-Turner's albums have received airplay at top radio stations across the country as well as National Lampoon's Top 40 comedy countdown, and are in rotation on SiriusXM Satellite Radio.
-She also has an early, non-comedy album called Life as a Human.
+Turner's albums have received airplay at top radio stations across the country, as well as National Lampoon's Top 40 comedy countdown, and are in rotation on SiriusXM Satellite Radio.
+She also has an early, noncomedy album called Life as a Human.

 Turner made her big-screen debut in Teacher of the Year (2014), in which she played Ursula Featherstone.
 She also appeared in This Is Meg (2017), Brand New Old Love (2018) and was a producer of What's Eating Ralphie May?
 (2019).
 She was also the executive producer for the documentary 360 Degrees Down.